PurtiMishra/Drum_Beats/README.md

 # Drum_Beats

-https://purtimishra.github.io/Drum_Beats/Click here to have a preview of my project.
+ https://purtimishra.github.io/Drum_Beats/ Click here to have a preview of my project.

 TECH STACK: